 The Law of Reciprocity is key to the concept of Social Selling, and is a great way to get more leads and ultimately more sales – without going for the hard sell or being ‘spammy’.

-It’s an academic theory of social psychology, which fundamentally states that when someone does something positive for you, you feel like you should do something positive for them in return.
+It’s an academic theory of social psychology.
+Fundamentally, when someone does something positive for you, you feel like you should do something positive for them in return.

 This might include providing valuable content, advice or a special offer – and by building TRUST, prospective clients are more likely to buy from you.

-A great example of this was when I offered the managing partners of about 100 accountancy firms in London a copy of the book I had written (with them in mind!).
-My strategy was to send them a paperback copy in the post and then follow up with them later – this helped me to earn the trust of several managing partners, so they were happy to have a conversation with me over the phone.
+A great example was when I offered the managing partners of 100 accountancy firms in London a copy of the book I had written (with them in mind!).
+My strategy was to send them a paperback copy in the post and then follow up with them later.
+This helped earn the trust of several managing partners, so they were happy to have a conversation over the phone.

-A lot of the time I get referred business from people and I feel obliged to refer business back to them.
+I often get referred business from people and I feel obliged to refer business back to them.
 That’s the law of reciprocity in action!